Hideous Kinky (film): Plot

+Production

+The film was shot on location in Morocco.

+Cast

 Reception

 Kate Winslet's performance won praise from many reviewers.
 In Entertainment Weekly, Lisa Schwartzbaum argued that Winslet "perfectly projects that naive self-centeredness with which a Woodstock generation of young wanderers, seeking spiritual revelation, made their way to cultures as exotic as their thumbs could take them".
 In Variety, critic Lisa Nesselson also praised the "radiant" and "sturdy" Winslet for her performance, and argued that the film was "filtered through a sober and intelligent artistic eye".
 Rolling Stone reviewer Craig Mathieson called the film "a compelling authentic journey".